BenjaminRocco/Capstone_Project/README.md

 Text document that includes libraries and packages within `streamlit_script.py` - necessary for all streamlit app deployments.

 ## 1. Data
-- Data will consist of article abstracts and headlines from The New York Times (NYT).
+- Data will consist of article abstracts and headlines from The New York Times (NYT) webscraped by utilizing NYT API.
 - These will be imported and converted to `Pandas` DataFrames and edited for content.
 - Cleaning and transformation steps will include utilizing Regular Expressions to ensure that the data conform to standards outlined in greater detail within the project notebook.
 - The results of this analysis will serve as input for basic `NLP` models prior to serving as input for more advanced neural network models.